SoftwareHeritage/swh-environment/README.md

 Once all the containers are running, you can use the web interface by opening http://localhost:5080/ in your web browser.

-At this point, the archive is empty and needs to be filled with content.
+At this point, the archive is empty and needs to be filled with some content.
 To do so, you can create tasks that will scrape a forge.
 For example, to inject the code from the https://0xacab.org gitlab forge:

 ```
 $ ~/swh-environment/swh-docker-dev$ docker-compose run swh-scheduler-api \